szuecs/lightstep-tracer-go/README.md

 Godoc: https://godoc.org/github.com/lightstep/lightstep-tracer-go

 ## Initialization: Starting a new tracer
 To initialize a tracer, configure it with a valid Access Token and optional tuning parameters.
-Register the tracer as the OpenTracing global tracer so that it will become available to your installed intstrumentations libraries.
+Register the tracer as the OpenTracing global tracer so that it will become available to your installed instrumentation libraries.

 ```go
 import (